Why is this process so different from what I went through?

 As a sponsor, I don’t know enough about the faith to teach them.
 Can I be a sponsor?

 Even if you feel like you don’t know enough, you can still be a sponsor!
 They have purposefully chosen you to have these engaging conversations and to build a lasting relationship.
-In each milestone, you will find many training materials to equip yourself with the information needed to dive into conversation.
+In each milestone, you will find many training materials to equip yourself with the information needed to dive into the conversation.
 If you both find yourself asking the same question, look it up together!
 It is ok not to have all the answers.

 My candidate seems to know very little about the faith in our conversations.
 What do I do?

-Our teens vary dramatically with their knowledge of the faith.
+Our teens vary dramatically in their knowledge of the faith.
 For some candidates, this is their first experience in the faith.
 This makes your role as sponsor a wonderful privilege!
-You will discover that your conversations with your candidate may involve a little more teaching surrounded by questions about their reaction to the material.
+You will discover that your conversations with your candidate may involve more teaching surrounded by questions about their reaction to the material.
 For example: How do you think your age would react to this information?
 What do you think about this topic?
 Our training materials for each milestone will include suggested questions and material to help you navigate the content.

 I am not technologically savvy.
 How do I show these pictures and videos to them?